joao-salomao/joao-salomao.github.io/docs/_posts/2023-02-01-how-i-became-a-software-developer.md

 The truth is that I had a lot of influence.
 I used to spend a lot of time in a friend’s house playing video games like Dota 2, Counter-Strike, Grand Fantasia, and Ragnarok… His father worked fixing computers, so his house was always filled with hardware everywhere.
 This was the scene where I got used to living daily with computers.
-I know what you are thinking, but no, his father didn’t teach us how to program, but I had the opportunity to see some interesting computer problems being solved there, like creating a shared folder to share files with the TV or the PlayStation 2.
+I know what you are thinking, but no, his father didn’t teach us how to code, but I had the opportunity to see some interesting computer problems being solved there, like creating a shared folder to share files with the TV or the PlayStation 2.
 I just really learned how those things work when I was in college in the Systems Network classes.